AMHL Social Networking Policy

 The Executive recognizes that perpetrator intent and victim impact may differ in each case, and reserves the right to escalate the process to automatic suspension immediately.

-AMHL Policy for Electronic Devices in Locker Roomscell-phone-100x100.png
+AMHL Policy for Electronic Devices in Locker Rooms

-Electronic Devices include but not limited to – Cameras, Camera Phones and Personal Digital Assistants, PDA’S (iPods©, Blackberry’s©, etc)
+Electronic Devices include but not limited to – Cameras, Camera Phones.

-Technology advancements have allowed cell phones, PDA’S, etc to carry new functions – such as cameras that allow users to secretly photograph objects in front of them while appearing to dial a number.
-These phones are very popular and widespread.
+Technology advancements have allowed cell phones cameras that allow users to secretly photograph objects in front of them while appearing to dial a number.

 The ability to snap photos without others knowing has raised significant concerns for members within our Association.
 The potential exists for deviant behaviour of camera-phone users photographing others undressing and showering in change rooms.
 Cell phones already take better pictures than most video cameras; cell phones eliminate the evidence (send it somewhere else), rather than storing it where it can be easily found; unlike video cameras, cellphones, iPods, etc don’t require disguises or excuses to be brought into such sensitive areas as change rooms, bathrooms etc.